multitudes/MapKitExample/README.md

     static let parking = CLLocationCoordinate2D(latitude: 42.354528, longitude: -71.068369)
 }
 ```
-3- Use Map content builder closure to add the marker to the map.
+3- Use the MapContentBuilder closure to add the marker to the map.

 ```swift